 4) What should I bring to each class?

 Bring something to drink (filtered water is available), a yoga mat, and wear comfortable clothing.
-If you do not have a yoga mat for your first class, please e-mail me and I will bring you one of my extras.
+If you do not have a yoga mat for your first class, I have a few extras in the studio available to borrow.

 5) Is it possible to come to just one class rather than an entire 6-week series?

 The intent of Empowered Pregnancy & Birth's prenatal yoga is to build connection with other women as well as with your body, baby, and breath while stretching, maintaining strength, and enhancing flexibility.
 Therefore, these prenatal yoga classes come in a series.
 It is encouraged to attend more than one series for more connection, confidence, and discussion of new topics in every class.